 Even today, the island of Skyros is considered a ‘virgin island’, meaning that it has maintained its pure character and natural allure without being spoiled by mass tourism, excessive crowds, and an urbane lifestyle.

-The city of Skyros is beautiful with its picturesque alleys and whitewashed houses scattered on the island, creating an inspirational setting for its visitors and resembling a typical card postal one can purchase form the island souvenir shops.
+The city of Skyros is beautiful with its picturesque alleys and whitewashed houses scattered on the island, creating an inspirational setting for its visitors and resembling a typical card postal one can purchase from the island souvenir shops.
 It is really worth visiting the various parts of the island where you can walk the streets and admire the unique view of the beautiful blue of the Aegean Sea.

 The southern part of the island is sparsely populated so it does not have many accommodations and domestic services.
 Most of the tourists prefer to stay in the north of the island from where they can explore the rest of Skyros.